This is my story. I will keep details of this story in its original form

 - MAYBE: If you are moderately risk tolerant, Bitcoin having reached a ‘bottom’ at this time of writing, how much can Bitcoin possibly go up in %?
 Are the gains worth the risk?
 Some say it can go up to as high as $100,000 in the near future, some say even $1,000,000 since there are 100 million satoshi (which mean each satoshi represents 1c) in the distant future.
 But what if it crashes when confidence falls?

-- MAYBE: If you think it’s an asset class that is worth diversifying/allocating into, then experts suggest that a safe amount to allocate is between 1% to 3% percent of your net worth that you can afford to lose.
+- MAYBE: If you think it’s an asset class that is worth diversifying/allocating into, then experts suggest this portfolio allocation: 1% (Conservative) 3% (Moderate) 5% (risk) 10% (Aggressive)

 On Bitcoin’s Continuity